gisellehargrove/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+    - The Dom is the "Document Object Model" that is created from your HTML and CSS by the browser to be able to interact with your javascript.

 2. What is an event?

+    - An event is an action in the browser.

 3. What is an event listener?

+    - An event Listener is a function created to listen to specific events that are triggered in the browser.

 4. Why would we convert a NodeList into an Array?

+    - Because arrays have a lot of helper methods to be able to manipulate them when NodeList do not.

 5. What is a component?

+    - A component is a reusable group of code made up of JavaScript, HTML, and CSS.

 ### Git Set up